asahad/personal-portfolio-website/README.md

 ## Description

 A portfolio website that showcases my skills, resume, and additional information about myself.
-Built with React, Bootstrap, and Firebase, and bundled using Vite.
+Built with React, Bootstrap, and Firebase, and bundled using Vite.The website is hosted on Google Firebase, a platform known for its reliability and scalability.
+Utilized GitHub Actions for Continuous Integration and Continuous Deployment, automating the testing and deployment process.

+### Challenges

+One of the main challenges was optimizing the site for both speed and responsiveness without sacrificing aesthetic appeal.

+### Learning Outcomes

+This project enhanced my understanding of modern web development tools and workflows, including CI/CD pipelines

 ## Getting Started